-By Anonymous • April 20, 2021•Careers, Firms and the Private Sector, Nonprofits and the Public Interest, Other Career Issues
+By Anonymous • April 12, 2021•Careers, Firms and the Private Sector, Issues, Mentoring and Networking

 While the same law provided for just and authorized causes of termination, there are still conflicts regarding how employment lawyers and the bench, and the bar members should interpret its implementing rules.
 For example, redundancy may be an authorized cause to terminate employment.
 However, such termination can be subsequently found unlawful if the company, after a few months, hires a new worker doing the same job but working under a different designation.

 Workers, by legal definition, are people who are ‘suffered or permitted to work.’
 This definition alone justifies why labor laws should be construed in favor of the workers.
 However, not all employers are ethical enough to respect this position.
 More often than not, they take advantage of the workers to advance their need for profit and revenues.
 If you’re one of the workers who have been recently let go due or terminated due to COVID, know your rights and learn how to assert them in court.

 Right to implement the Collective Bargaining Agreement

 Big companies and corporations often have a labor union representing them in drafting and agreeing on the provisions of the Collective Bargaining Agreement (CBA).
 Say, for example, you’re working in the essential industry wherein you are obliged to work even during the height of the pandemic.
 Your labor union may come to your employer and seek additional benefits in the form of hazard pay and hospitalization benefits should you get sick in the conduct of your duty.